SUSE/Portus/packaging/suse/portusctl/man/markdown/portusctl-setup.md

   Allow users to create teams.
 If this is disabled only an admin will be able to do this.
 This defaults to true.

+**--security-clair-server**
+  The URL allowing Portus to access your CoreOS Clair server.
+By default this has an empty value, meaning that there is no CoreOS Clair server configured.

+**--security-zypper-server**
+  The URL allowing Portus to access your zypper-docker server.
+By default this has an empty value, meaning that there is no CoreOS Clair server configured.

+**--security-dummy-server**
+  Setup a "dummy" security server. **NOTE**: do **not** use this flag in production.

 # EXAMPLES

 The simplest example is: